 Given the existing state of the law, G.J.M. was faced with only 2 alternatives – plead guilty and serve a lengthy term of imprisonment in a federal institution or “fight”.
 G.J.M. chose to fight and retained the services of Patrick Fagan to defend this most serious prosecution.
 Patrick Fagan entered an election of trial by way of Queen’s Bench and scheduled a preliminary inquiry.

-Bottom Line: Within 24 hours of commencement of the preliminary inquiry Patrick Fagan was successful in killing this prosecution in its entirety by way of the entry of a stay of proceedings ..
+Bottom Line: Within 24 hours of commencement of the preliminary inquiry Patrick Fagan was successful in killing this prosecution in its entirety by way of the entry of a Stay of Proceedings is a legal term used to refer to a direction by a Crown prosecutor or a Judge to the Clerk of the Court to terminate a criminal prosecution.
+Click for more information...